Chen Xiaojiang: Political career

 Chen began his career in the Ministry of Water Resources in 1998, what he was appointed director-general of the General Office in April 2008 and then director of the Yellow River Conservancy Commission in March 2011.

 In August 2015, he became head of the Publicity Department of Central Commission for Discipline Inspection (CCDI), but having held the position for only seven months.

 In May 2016, he was transferred to northeast China's Liaoning province, where he was secretary of the Liaoning Provincial Commission for Discipline Inspection, the party's agency in charge of anti-corruption efforts.
 And he was admitted to member of the standing committee of the CPC Liaoning Provincial Committee, the province's top authority.

 In May 2017, he was recalled to Beijing and appointed deputy director of the Ministry of Supervision, the then highest anti-corruption agency of China.
 On 25 October 2017, he became deputy secretary of the CCDI, a position at ministerial level.
 On 11 March 2018, he concurrently served as deputy director of the newly founded National Supervisory Commission.

-On 24 December 2020, he was appointed minister of the State Ethnic Affairs Commission and the National People's Congress confirmed the appointment on December 26.
-Chen is the second Han Chinese minister since the ministry was established in 1949, after Li Weihan.
-He also serves as deputy head of the United Front Work Department.
+On 24 December 2020, he was appointed director of the National Ethnic Affairs Commission and the National People's Congress confirmed the appointment on December 26.
+Chen is the second Han minister since the ministry was established in 1949, after Li Weihan.
+He also served as deputy head of the United Front Work Department.

+On 1 July 2025, he was appointed the Chinese Communist Party Committee Secretary of the Xinjiang Uygur Autonomous Region, succeeding Ma Xingrui.